Updated: May 6, 2017

-- One Day on Santorini: Hike the caldera path between Fira and Oia.
+- One Day in Santorini: Hike the caldera path between Fira and Oia.
 Boat tour of the caldera.
 Dinner at Mezzo or Metaxy Mas.

 - Two Days: Add a wine, food, or photography tour.

 - Three Days Or More: Visit ancient Akrotiri and Pyrgos.
-More walking (which is the best way to explore Santorini).
+Lots more walking (the best way to explore Santorini).

 The Best Tours in Santorini

-Every tour I’ve taken on Santorini has been good or great – and I’ve never had a bad experience.
+Every tour I’ve taken on Santorini has been great (or very very good) – and I’ve never had a bad experience.
 It’s not absolutely necessary to pre-book tours before arriving but if you’re on a short visit (less than a week) it’s probably a good idea to reserve your tour in advance.

 Recommended Santorini Tours